Jacob Roloff Marries Isabel Rock, Former ‘LPBW’ Star Ties The Knot At Family Farm & First Images Emerge

 Jacob and Izzy’s infamous Volkswagen Westfalia camper van Ruby was at the wedding reception, set up as a fun backdrop for family photos.
 Jackson managed to rally long into the evening, licking the frosting off of a wedding cupcake, and it looks like everybody gathered for a bonfire toward the end of the reception.

 Earlier in the week, Amy shared a couple of photos via her Instagram page showing some of the ladies preparing for the reception.
-Sister Molly was there and the group sipped wine as they finalized details for the weekend gathering.
+Sister Molly was there, and the group sipped wine as they finalized details for the weekend gathering.

 View this post on Instagram